TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Technical Approach

 \subsection{Beta-VAE}

-A beta-VAE encodes each datapoint $x$ into a learned probability distribution $q(z|x)$ in the latent space.
-The model decodes points in the latent space into probability distributions $p(x|z)$ in the data space.
+A beta-VAE encodes each datapoint $x$ into a learned probability distribution $q(z|x)$ in the latent space and decodes points in the latent space into probability distributions $p(x|z)$ in the data space.
 A standard formulation of beta-VAE is to parameterize the encoder distributions as axis-aligned Gaussians $q(z|x) = \mathcal N(e(x), \sigma^2(x))$.
 Thus, the encoder returns the expected latent value $z=e(x)\in\mathbb R^\ell$ for a trajectory, along with the log of the (diagonal) covariance of the encoder noise distribution given by $\log(\sigma^2)\in\mathbb R^\ell$.
 For continuous data, we constrain the decoder distribution to have spherical covariance with diagonal elements all equal to some constant (not-learned) value $\sigma_R^2$.
-Thus, the decoder $f$ only needs to return the expeced decoded trajectory $\tilde x$, given a latent value.
+Thus, the decoder $f$ only needs to return the expected decoded trajectory $\tilde x$, given a latent value.
 The beta-VAE architecture is shown in Fig.~\ref{fig:autoencodeBetaVAE}.
-The beta-VAE's loss function is $\mathcal L = \mathcal L_R + \mathcal L_{\mathrm{KL}}$, where
+Its loss function is $\mathcal L = \mathcal L_R + \mathcal L_{\mathrm{KL}}$, where

-$\mathcal L_R$ is a reconstruction loss that encourages the model to encode important information about the trajectories, and $\mathcal L_{\mathrm{KL}}$ acts as a rate regularization, constraining the total amount of information that the model is able to store about the trajectory \citep{Alemi2017}.
-For clarity, we use the subscript $x_i$, to emphasize that these losses are computed as empirical expectations over each of the training trajectories. $\sigma_d^2$ are the elements of $\sigma^2$. $\epsilon$ is pulled from a normal distribution with mean $0$ and diagonal covariance given by $\sigma$. $\beta$ is a regularization hyperparameter for beta-VAEs.
+$\mathcal L_R$ is a reconstruction loss encouraging the model to encode important information about the trajectories, and $\mathcal L_{\mathrm{KL}}$ is a rate regularization, constraining the total amount of information that the model is able to store about the trajectory \cite{Alemi2017}.
+For clarity, we use the subscript $x_i$, to emphasize that these losses are computed as empirical expectations over each of the training trajectories. $\sigma_d^2$ are the elements of $\sigma^2$ and $\epsilon$ is drawn from a normal distribution with mean $0$ and diagonal covariance given by $\sigma^2$. $\beta$ is a regularization hyperparameter.
+Since $f$ returns a full trajectory, we use the subscript $t$ to indicate indexing in to the $t$\textsuperscript{th} timestep, so it can be compared to the training pose $x_i(t)$.